varfish-org/varfish-dev-docs/src/des_seqvars.rst

     The model interfacing/specizalizing ``bgjobs.BackgroundJob`` for the query execution.
     Log messages are attached as ``bgjobs.BackgroundJobLogEntry`` records to the corresponding ``bgjobs.BackgroundJob``.

-The following ER diagram displays the models from this section and their relationship to the ones from :ref:`des_cases_analysis_databaseentities_seqvarquerypresets` as well as the ``bgjobs`` module from *sodar-core*.
+The following ER diagram displays the models from this section and their relationship to the ones from :ref:`des_seqvars_databaseentities_seqvarquerypresets` as well as the ``bgjobs`` module from *sodar-core*.
 Again, only ``SeqvarQueryPresetsXYZ`` is shown as a placeholder for all entities with prefix ``SeqvarQueryPresets*``.

 .. mermaid::